-DescriptionAt the end of Saints Row the city of Stillwater was in the hands of the 3rd Street Saints.
+DescriptionAt the end of Saints Row the city of Stilwater was in the hands of the 3rd Street Saints.
 But the main protagonist also got blown up on Mayor Alderman's yacht, putting him in a coma.
 So things went down from there.

-Before the player can enter the open and non-linear environment of the city, he needs to define who the main protagonist is by using an extensive character creator which allows for changing everything from gender to the size of the characters ears and the voice acting.
+Before the player can enter the open and non-linear environment of the city, they need to define who the main protagonist is by using an extensive character creator which allows for changing everything from gender to the size of the characters ears and the voice acting.
 But that's not the limit of customization in Saints Row 2.
-In shops scattered all around the city the player can buy additional clothing from underwear to hats to not only change his appearance but also the gang's.
+In shops scattered all around the city the player can buy additional clothing from underwear to hats to not only change their appearance but also the gang's.
 These clothes are then also available in the up to six cribs the player can unlock and buy during the course of the game.
-Besides changing his appearance, the player can also stash weapons and cash there, withdraw the daily earnings, rewatch cutscenes and more.
+Besides changing their appearance, the player can also stash weapons and cash there, withdraw the daily earnings, rewatch cutscenes and more.
 He can also change the overall style of the crib and buy new stuff like a TV-set which grants him additional style points.

 Style and Respect are the most important currencies besides money in the city.
 While respect is used to unlock missions and progress through the storyline, the player's style affects the overall respect modifier increasing the amount of respect earned.
 As stated style points are earned by upgrading the characters look, home or car.
 Respect points are instead earned through the many activities and diversions available in the city.